dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/01_README.md

 * Read the scancode byte.
 * Once we have the full scancode, store it in a buffer along with any extra info we might need (any currently pressed modifers).

-As you can see translation the scancode to a printable character is not in the list above, we'll touch on how to do this briefly, although it's not really related to the keyboard driver.
+Translating the scancode to a printable character is not in the list above, we'll touch on how to do this briefly, although it's not really related to the keyboard driver.

 ### Useful Links